CrosswaveOmega/JSPyBridge_Async/docs/threadtasks.rst

 **This section is still a work in progress.
 Names are not finalized.**

-AsyncTask and Threads control
+AsyncThread and Threads control
 -----------------------------

 .. code-block:: python
     :caption: general example.

-    from javascriptasync import init_js, AsyncTask, ThreadUtils
+    from javascriptasync import init_js, AsyncThread, ThreadUtils
     init_js()
     start,stop,abort=get_start_stop_abort()
-    @AsyncTask(start=True)
+    @AsyncThread(start=True)
-    def routine(task: TaskState):
+    def routine(task: ThreadState):
     ...

     # The signatures for the above functions :
     def ThreadUtils.start(fn: Function): ...
     def ThreadUtils.stop(fn: Function): ...
     def ThreadUtils.abort(fn: Function, killAfterSeconds: Optional[Int]): ...
-    class TaskState:
+    class ThreadState:
         sleeping: bool
         def wait(seconds: Int): ...
         sleep = wait # Sleep is an alias to wait.

-The "AsyncTask" decorator (no, it's not related to asyncio tasks) is a wrapper for creating background task threads.
+The "AsyncThread" decorator (no, it's not related to asyncio tasks) is a wrapper for creating background task threads.
 Any (non ``async``) function you wrap with it will result in the creation of a thread, bound to the specified function.
 It will *not* automatically start the thread, unless the `start` parameter is set to True.

 Despite the name, it does not utilize the ``asyncio`` library.
 It's for running synchronous methods in an almost "psuedo async" manner.
 There is a equivalent wrapper for actual Asyncio Tasks after this section.

-The first parameter to all "AsyncTask" methods should be a `TaskState` object:
+The first parameter to all "AsyncThread" methods should be a `ThreadState` object:

-.. autoclass:: javascriptasync.events.TaskState
+.. autoclass:: javascriptasync.events.ThreadState
    :members:
    :undoc-members:
    :no-index:

-You can utilize the `ThreadUtils.start()`, `ThreadUtils.stop()` and `ThreadUtils.abort()` functions to control "AsyncTask" threads.
+You can utilize the `ThreadUtils.start()`, `ThreadUtils.stop()` and `ThreadUtils.abort()` functions to control "AsyncThread" threads.

 .. autoclass:: javascriptasync.ThreadUtils
    :members: